Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

 If you are not too concerned about speed, but are into digital photography, making videos and other multimedia tasks, a traditional hard drive is for you.

-Consider whether you really need more than 256GB of storage space.
+Consider whether you really need a large amount of local storage space, especially with cloud services available.

-If you decide the change your hard drive, and your machine is relatively new, check with your supplier to ensure you do not invalidate the warranty agreement.
+If you decide to change your hard drive, and your machine is relatively new, check with your supplier to ensure you do not invalidate the warranty agreement.